 The Richness of Ordinary Life | A Homily by St. Josemaria Escriva

-“God wants us to be saints” is an excerpt from the homily “The Richness of Ordinary Life” given by St Josemaria Escriva on March 11, 1960.
+“The Richness of Ordinary Life” is a homily given by St. Josemaria Escriva on March 11, 1960.
 The homily is published by Scepter Publishers in the book “Friends of God”.